JessHung323/recipe_length_prediction_model/README.md

 Finally, we added the `'rating_average'` feature because a recipe that takes too much time may receive a lower rating as users have to devote much more effort.

 To extract useful information from the `'tags'` column, we transformed the tags in the form of strings to list of strings.
 However, as we attempted to generate the most common tags from the entire dataframe, the process was not successful due to the size of the data.
-We decided to randomly choose 3000 tags from the column and retrieved the top 50 most common tags.
+We decided to randomly choose 3000 rows of tags from the column and retrieved the top 50 most common tags.
 After browsing through the tags, we selected the ones more relevant to time:

 - 'occasion'
 - '15-minutes-or-less'
 - '30-minutes-or-less'
 - '4-hours-or-less'
 - '60-minutes-or-less'

+We chose 'occasion' because an occasion is usally more formal and requires more sophisticated dishes, hence the preparation time for these recipes may be longer.

 We created 5 new features using the tags from above, indicating whether one recipe contains the tag (1: True, 0: False)
 <table border="1" class="dataframe">